padrinoDB/ipmr/index.md

-Simple density-independent deterministic, simple kernel-resampled stochastic, and simple parameter resampled stochastic models (`simple_di_det`, `simple_di_stoch_kern`, `simple_di_stoch_param`) are now functional, and are introduced in detail [here](https://levisc8.github.io/ipmr/articles/ipmr-introduction.html).
+Simple density-independent deterministic, simple kernel-resampled stochastic, and simple parameter resampled stochastic models (`simple_di_det`, `simple_di_stoch_kern`, `simple_di_stoch_param`) are functional and detailed below as well as [here](https://levisc8.github.io/ipmr/articles/ipmr-introduction.html).
 The `general_*` versions of these are also ready, and an introduction to them is available [here](https://levisc8.github.io/ipmr/articles/general-ipms.html).
-However, expect changes as more complicated methods are implemented\!
+Density dependent versions are completed for simple models, and in progress for general ones.
+These are not yet stable.

-See below for an example of how to implement an IPM in this framework.
+Keep reading below for examples of how to implement various IPMs in this framework.

 ## Examples for simple IPM classes